Ruslando/ruslan-homepage/index.md

       I am experienced in high-level object-oriented programming languages and have a fair share of experience in functional and reactive programming.
-      Here I have gathered a small list featuring some programming languages and frameworks that I confidently work and have a lot of experience with.
+      Here I have gathered a small list featuring some programming languages and frameworks that I confidently work with and have a lot of experience with.

       ###### Programming languages: